 However, there are a handful of meditation techniques that are particularly useful for anxiety.

-These are the best meditation techniques for anxiety
+These are the best ways to beat anxiety using meditaiton

 No Panic is one of the most helpful anxiety blogs in the world.
 They state,